top of page

 Current Students

-If the applicant is already enrolled in one of our learning plans, please select the plan.
-Priority is given to current students, including those in our free tier.
+If the applicant is already enrolled in one of the following learning plans, please select it below.
+Priority is given to current students, especially those in our masterclasses.

 Scribes and Scholars